eab-dev/InlinePdfBundle/README.md

 ##Install

-1. Download the bundle to `src/Eab/InlinePdfBundle`.
+1. Download the bundle to `src/Eab/InlinePdfBundle` or use composer:

+        composer require --update-no-dev --prefer-dist eab/inline-pdf-bundle

 2. Edit `registerBundles()` in `ezpublish/EzPublishKernel.php` and add the following: